Papa’s Hall of Love

 The mystic garden is more our living room than just a garden in whose scenery and serenity we liked to have our family hours and entertain family and friends.

 Mommy remembers that the garden was sparse when she first visited the place.
-Like the hair on the front of my father’s head, she said.
+Like the hair on the front of your grandpa, my father’s head, she said.
 There were his mother’s oak tree, his father’s maple tree, aunt Mina’s crab apple, she remembered, and her olive tree was sprouting.
 A few other trees too.
 Like his childhood friend he referred to me as ‘Uncle’ Aman.
 And the troublesome weeping cherry tree.

 The garden has since proliferated with plants of friendship and love.